Rocket Lab fuelling issue prompts emergency service response

 Earlier in the month Rocket Lab confirmed a 14-day window for its first fully commercial launch.

-It would deliver payload for customers Spire Global and GeoOptics Inc into orbit.
+It would deliver payloads for customers Spire Global and GeoOptics into orbit.

-"We always set out to create a vehicle and launch site that could offer the world's most frequent launch capability and we're achieving that in record time."
+"We always set out to create a vehicle and launch site that could offer the world's most frequent launch capability and we're achieving that in record time," Beck said.